newrelic/nr-reports/README.md

 # New Relic Reports

-A report generation and automation framework for New Relic.
+A framework for automating the generation and delivery of custom New Relic reports.

 ## Overview

-New Relic Reports is a framework for building custom reports and automating the generation and delivery of those reports via a variety of channels.
+New Relic Reports is an engine for automating the generation of custom reports built using telemetry in the New Relic Telemetry Data Platform and the delivery of those reports via a variety of channels.

 ### Report Types

-The Reports framework supports two types of reports: template based and dashboard based. providing a simple list of dashboard GUIDs or creating report template files in HTML or Markdown.
+The New Relic Reports engine supports two types of reports: template reports and dashboard reports.

 Template based reports use the [Nunjucks](https://mozilla.github.io/nunjucks/) template engine to process user defined templates.
 Templates can be authored